It’ll soon be autumn in the Netherlands, which means it’s time for everything cosy. So why not go apple picking? 🍏

 Many places don’t charge an admission fee, and you only pay for what you pick.
-The best part is, it’s usually no more than €3 euros for a kilogram, so you can get a lot of fruit for a great price — especially if you’re one of those people who can’t stop picking.
+The best part is that it’s usually no more than €3 for a kilogram, so you can get a lot of fruit for a great price — especially if you’re one of those people who can’t stop picking.

 What will you do with all these apples?

 Another drinkable option is using a juicer to make your own freshly pressed apple juice.
-And of course, with a great nod to Dutch cuisine, you can always make an appeltaart, or apple pie.
+And, of course, with a great nod to Dutch cuisine, you can always make an appeltaart (apple pie).

 Afterwards, you can boil the apple skins in water to make a delicious, naturally pink-coloured tea.
 There are many great recipes for any of these ideas online, or you can come up with your own!